 As galaxy clusters are among the largest and most massive structures in the Universe, learning about their constituents also increases our knowledge about the composition of the Universe overall.
 This includes additional information about the mysterious dark matter.

 This short clip shows an animation of the B-type supergiant star LS1 which was discovered with the help of gravitational lensing.
-These stars are extremely luminous and blue in colour, with a surface temperature between 11,000 and 14,000 degrees Celsius; making them more than twice as hot as the Sun.
+These stars are extremely luminous and blue in color, with a surface temperature between 11,000 and 14,000 degrees Celsius; making them more than twice as hot as the Sun.
 Credit: ESA/Hubble, M. Kornmesser

 “If dark matter is at least partially made up of comparatively low-mass black holes, as it was recently proposed, we should be able to see this in the light curve of LS1.
 Our observations do not favour the possibility that a high fraction of dark matter is made of these primordial black holes with about 30 times the mass of the Sun,” highlights Kelly.

 After the discovery the researchers used Hubble again to measure a spectrum of LS1.
 Based on their analysis, the astronomers think that LS1 is a B-type supergiant star.
-These stars are extremely luminous and blue in colour, with a surface temperature between 11,000 and 14,000 degrees Celsius; making them more than twice as hot as the Sun.
+These stars are extremely luminous and blue in color, with a surface temperature between 11,000 and 14,000 degrees Celsius; making them more than twice as hot as the Sun.

 But this was not the end of the story.
 Observations made in October 2016 suddenly showed a second image of the star.
 “We were actually surprised to not have seen this second image in earlier observations, as also the galaxy the star is located in can be seen twice,” comments Diego.
 “We assume that the light from the second image has been deflected by another moving massive object for a long time — basically hiding the image from us.
 And only when the massive object moved out of the line of sight the second image of the star became visible.”
 This second image and the blocking object add another piece of the puzzle to reveal the makeup of galaxy clusters.